-I declare that, to the best of my knowledge and belief, during the year ended 30 June 2012 there have been:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June, 2015, there have been:

-- (i) no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - (ii) no contraventions of any applicable code of professional conduct in relation to the audit.
+- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.